 Start with master timetable that covers all your units and assessment pieces, appointments and study time blocks.
 Scheduling will make sure study becomes a priority in your life – one that is just as important as your job, family meals and your social life.

 Next, prepare a weekly planner that focuses on key tasks and activities.
-Break it down a little here ie you need to read Chapter 1, or you need to start your introductory paragraph.
-Once complete, put your planner somewhere conspicuous—for example, on a wall near where you study, or on the fridge so your family/friends can help you stick to your timeline and keep you accountable!
+Break it down a little here.
+For example, you need to read Chapter 1, or you need to start your introductory paragraph.
+Once complete, put your planner somewhere conspicuous — on a wall near where you study, or on the fridge so your family/friends can help you stick to your timeline and keep you accountable!

 Make sure to schedule your study time at a time when your mind alertness and energy is peaked, and don’t just schedule in study time – schedule your entire life!
 Pencil in social activities, family plans, appointments and exercise so that you’ll have a good grasp of what’s coming up, and where you may need to re-shuffle some things.

-Scheduling will also make you aware of your time-wasters aka the things that you don’t really need to be doing but are taking up a lot of your time ie. scrolling through social media, or watching tv for hours on end.
+Scheduling will also make you aware of your time-wasters, aka the things that you don’t really need to be doing but are taking up a lot of your time.
+For example, scrolling through social media, or watching tv for hours on end.
 Identify your time-wasters, remove them from your schedule and see how much your time frees up!

 Step 3 – Access Support

-It’s important to surround yourself by people who support your goal – this could be your classmates who have similar ambitions, your work colleagues or why not try connecting with like-minded people on our social network UCROO?
+It’s important to surround yourself by people who support your goal – this could be your classmates who have similar ambitions, your work colleagues.
+Or why not try connecting with like-minded people through our social media communities?

 There might be people in your life who at first might not understand your goal, and that’s okay – be honest with them about why it’s so important to you and chances are they’ll appreciate why it means something to you and be more open to giving you support when you need it.